 Enter author name: Click here to answer question.
 Please write in a style that you will be comfortable memorizing and speaking aloud.
 Limit length to 30 or fewer words.[1].

-Matthieu Jabaudon: The main advantage of this technique is that halogenated agents are delivered by an anesthetic conserving device, such as those used in ICU patients,
+Matthieu Jabaudon: The main advantage of this technique is that halogenated agents are delivered by an anesthetic conserving device, such as those used in ICU patients.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera